-- A. Entity.
+- A. Adjusted assessed value.
+"Adjusted assessed value" means a property's most recently locally assessed value divided by the certified ratio of the municipality or unorganized territory where the property is located. - B. Certified ratio.
+"Certified ratio" means the level of municipal assessed value, expressed as a percentage, relative to just value as certified by the assessor pursuant to 36 M.R.S. § 383.
+A certified ratio of 100% means that the just value of real estate in a municipality is, on average, equal to the assessed value of real estate in the municipality. - C. Entity.
 "Entity" means an organization that has a legal identity that is separate from the individual members or owners of that organization.
-Examples of entities include, but are not limited to, partnerships, corporations, associations, and trusts. - B. Market value.
-"Market value" means the amount in cash that could reasonably be expected to be paid by an informed buyer to an informed seller for a property, each acting without compulsion in an arm's-length transaction. - C. Person.
-"Person," as defined in 36 M.R.S. § 111(3), means an individual, firm, partnership, association, society, club, corporation, financial institution, estate, trust, business trust, receiver, assignee or any other group or combination acting as a unit, the State or Federal Government or any political subdivision or agency of either government. - D. Real property.
+Examples of entities include, but are not limited to, partnerships, corporations, associations, and trusts. - D. Municipal assessed value.
+"Municipal assessed value" means the property value established by the assessor for purposes of local property taxation. - E. Person.
+"Person," as defined in 36 M.R.S. § 111(3), means an individual, firm, partnership, association, society, club, corporation, financial institution, estate, trust, business trust, receiver, assignee or any other group or combination acting as a unit, the State or Federal Government or any political subdivision or agency of either government.

+- F. Real property.
 "Real property," as defined in 36 M.R.S. § 4641(2-A), means land or anything affixed to land.
-"Real property" includes, but is not limited to, improvements such as buildings, mobile homes other than stock-in-trade, lines of electric light and power companies and pipelines and other things constructed or situated on land when the owner of the improvements is not the landowner. - E. Return.
-"Return" means the combined Controlling Interest Transfer Tax Return/Declaration of Value form furnished by or approved by Maine Revenue Services ("MRS"). - F. Value.
-"Value," as defined in 36 M.R.S. § 4641(3), means either (1) the actual consideration paid for the fee interest in the real property, or (2) the market value of the fee interest in real property when the entity has been transferred by gift or with nominal consideration or without stated consideration, or when the consideration for the real property cannot be determined.
-"Nominal consideration" means less than 20% of the property's most recently locally assessed value as adjusted by the municipality's or unorganized territory's certified assessment ratio, unless the taxpayer provides an attestation from the local assessor that the most recent locally assessed value does not reflect current market value.
+"Real property" includes, but is not limited to, improvements such as buildings, mobile homes other than stock-in-trade, lines of electric light and power companies and pipelines and other things constructed or situated on land when the owner of the improvements is not the landowner. - G. Return.
+"Return" means the combined Controlling Interest Transfer Tax Return/Declaration of Value form furnished by or approved by Maine Revenue Services ("MRS"), also known as the declaration of value or Real Estate Transfer Tax Declaration ("RETTD"). - H. Value.
+"Value," as defined in 36 M.R.S. § 4641(3), means either (1) the actual consideration paid for real property, or (2) the fair market value of the real property if the property has been transferred by gift, for nominal or without stated consideration, or the consideration for the real property cannot be determined.
+"Nominal consideration" means less than 20% of the property's most recently locally assessed value as adjusted by the municipality's certified ratio, unless the taxpayer provides an attestation from the local assessor that the most recent adjusted assessed value does not reflect fair market value.